What is Lumbar Disc Herniation?

 The Anchor System is a new option for patients undergoing herniated disc repair procedures, which enables the surgeons to perform the tissue sparing/disc preservation technique.
 Ask your surgeon if the Anchor System may be suitable for you.

 Talking to your Doctor

 The type of surgery can have a major impact on the treatment of herniated discs.
 Learning about the risks and benefits of the treatment can enable patients to make an informed decision about how they would like their care to proceed.
-Talk to your surgeon to learn if you may be a suitable candidate for herniated disc repair.

 Questions you may want to ask your surgeon:

 What are the risks or complications for a discectomy procedure?

 Is there anything you can do to reduce the risk of disc reherniation?